AtharKharal/caspam-admissions/docs/datasc.md

+!!! tip "💡 Did you know?"
    The program of Data Science is being offered jointly by Computer Science, Statistics and CASPAM.

 ## Admission Requirements